This page provides a comprehensive and impartial guide to climbing Kilimanjaro via the Machame Route.

 When is the best time to trek Machame?

-July-September is the best time to climb Kilimanjaro, as the weather is most stable during this period and encountering rain is less likely.
-That said, since it is close to the equator it is possible to climb the mountain at any time of the year.
+June-September is the best time to climb the Machame route on Mt.
+Kilimanjaro.
+The weather is most stable during this period and encountering rain is less likely.
+That said, since Kilimanjaro is close to the equator it is possible to climb the mountain at any time of the year.
 April and May is the rainy season so this period is best avoided.

 How much does the Machame cost?